mikeevstropov/configuration/README.md

 // and thrown InvalidArgumentException if does not match
 $configuration->getStrict('my_parameter', 'array'); // thrown InvalidArgumentException

+// method getAssert provide assertion behaviour by method
+// from Webmozart\Assert by second argument
+$configuration->getAssert('my_parameter', 'nullOrStringNotEmpty'); // new_value

+// arguments following the second will be passed to
+// the assertion method from Webmozart\Assert
+$configuration->getAssert('my_parameter', 'range', 10, 20); // thrown InvalidArgumentException

 ```

 As you can see, when we are using setter the value will saved